PDXbaap/design/finance_architecture.md

           ],
       }
     ```
-12. The *x-chain mediator* on all stakeholders of the *mediation transaction* receives the above *commit_exec_request* event, then calls the exec_commit method of its *local execuator* respectively and returns with the per-contract state root and opportioanlly a zero-knowledge proof (by calling its *zk_prover*).
+12. The *x-chain mediator* on all stakeholders of the *mediation transaction* receives the above *commit_exec_request* event, then calls the exec_commit method of its *local execuator* respectively and returns with the per-contract Contract_State root and opportioanlly a zero-knowledge proof (by calling its *zk_prover*).

 13. The *x-chain mediator* on all stakeholders sends a *commit_exec_response* (*tx-{x}.1*) to the *mediator* smart contract on the *mediation chain*.
     ```
     {
         "type": "commit_exec_response",
         "ref": "af627cae-eee9-47e9-aa6a-5ae9435b1fe0",
-        "stat": "SHA3 of per-contract state root", # optional "proof": "zero knowledge proof", # optional
+        "stat": "SHA3 of per-contract Contract_State root", # optional
+        "proof": "zero knowledge proof", # optional
         "parties": [ # unless deligated, only one tied to signing key will be taken.
             {"uuid": "af627cae-eee9-47e9-aa6a-5ae9435b1feA"},